saralsoltis/Bubble-Shift-Type-Tool/README.md

 ## License

-Created for educational purposes as part of a Generative Tools workshop with <a href="https://veravandeseyp.com/" target="_blank">Vera Van Der Seyp</a>.
+Created for educational purposes as part of a Generative Tools workshop with <a href="https://veravandeseyp.com/" target="_blank">Vera Van De Seyp</a>.

 Special thanks to <a href="https://www.shadertoy.com/user/edankwan" target="_blank">edankwan</a> and <a href="https://github.com/aferriss/p5jsShaderExamples" target="_blank">aferriss</a> for shader logic examples.